-If you have been out of work for more than a period of five (5) consecutive work days due to an illness or injury, a physician's statement will be required before permitting you to return to work.
-Or in cases of personal illness or injury, you may be eligible to apply for New York State disability.
+All eligible employees should submit their sick time using the same time reporting process they currently use for regular time worked.
+Employees who are out of work for more than a period of five (5) consecutive work days due to an illness or injury, are required to submit to Human Resources a physician's statement regarding their fitness for duty before permitted to return to work.
+Or in cases of personal illness or injury, an employee may be eligible to apply for New York State disability.